What Makes a Scene ? Scene Graph-based Evaluation and Feedback for Controllable Generation: Scene-Bench

 \subsection{MegaSG: a large-scale dataset of scene graphs}

 \textbf{Creation of the Dataset.} Due to the complexity and high cost of manual annotation, existing scene graph datasets, such as Visual Genome~\cite{krishna2017visual}, are relatively small in scale (\eg, only 5k images are prepared for the test set \cite{johnson2018image}).
 The limited size and inherent long-tail distribution make these datasets inadequate for studying diffusion models across diverse scene scenarios.
-To address this limitation and build a large-scale scene graph dataset, we leverage the chain-of-thought reasoning capabilities of multimodal large language models (LLMs) in combination with pre-existing object detection datasets.
-Specifically, we collect \textbf{1 million} images from COCO~\cite{chen2015microsoft}, Object365~\cite{shao2019objects365}, and Open Images v6~\cite{kuznetsova2020open}, which offer rich object categories and bounding boxes.
+To address this limitation and build a large-scale scene graph dataset, we leverage the reasoning capabilities of multimodal large language models (LLMs) in combination with pre-existing object detection datasets.
+Specifically, we collect {1 million} images from COCO~\cite{chen2015microsoft}, Object365~\cite{shao2019objects365}, and Open Images v6~\cite{kuznetsova2020open}, which offer rich object categories and bounding boxes.
 These datasets are ideal for generating large-scale scene graphs efficiently.
+For additional details, please see \cref{sec:supp_mega} of the \textbf{SMs} \footnote{Throught this paper, SMs refers to supplementary materials.}.

-As shown in \cref{fig:scene-graph-example}, the multimodal LLM takes an image with object categories and bounding boxes as input and generates a scene graph that describes the relationships between objects.
-For instance, in the provided example, the model identifies a ``person" kicking a ``sports ball" and another ``person" nearby, resulting in the following scene graph: \emph{\{``source": ``person.2", ``target": ``sports ball.1", ``relation": ``kicking"\}, \{``source": ``person.2", ``target": ``person.3", ``relation": ``near"\}}.
-This structured representation captures both the objects and their spatial and relational interactions.
+\textbf{Dataset Quality.} To quantitatively verify the quality of MegaSG, we evaluate state-of-the-art Scene Graph Generation (SGG) models trained on different datasets.
+For instance, the OvSGTR (Swin-B)~\cite{chen2024expanding} model trained on MegaSG achieves a zero-shot performance recall of 45.71\% (R@50, PredCls mode) on the VG150 test set, outperforming models trained on smaller datasets like COCO Caption data (see \cref{tab:mega_zeroshot} of \textbf{SMs}).
+This improvement reflects the high-quality scene graph annotations of MegaSG, enabling further exploration of training SGG models on MegaSG or generating images from scene graphs on MegaSG.